ErykDarnowski/pre-selector/README.md

   - Remove new lines from templates (nicer code but harder to edit)
 - `is_git_repo.py`
   - [List the content of a directory for a specific git commit using GitPython](https://stackoverflow.com/a/45330635/11749019)
-  - Info
-    - Command can be run anywhere in a repo (it finds the root by itself)
-    - If there are 'recursive' repos (repos in repos), it get's the "closest" repo
 - `get_ext-git.py`
   - [`git.execute` examples](https://python.hotexamples.com/examples/git/Git/execute/python-git-execute-method-examples.html)
   - [Python Git Module experiences?](https://stackoverflow.com/a/8578096/11749019)
   - [Extracting extension from filename in Python](https://stackoverflow.com/a/35188296/11749019)
   - [How can I call 'git pull' from within Python?](https://stackoverflow.com/a/15315667/11749019)
   - [how to execute raw git commands from gitpython?](https://stackoverflow.com/questions/67673018/how-to-execute-raw-git-commands-from-gitpython)
+  - For some reason, gets the `deleted` files (mobileapp exmaple) - a fix for this seems to simply have all the chagnes staged for the time of getting exts
 <!-- -->
 - Modes
   - Select everything by yourself mode (language / name and such)